pi35/DP_Solver/README.md

 # DP Solver
 Note: To view the equations correctly, download [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en)

 This project is a solver to general dynamic programming problems.
 The solver takes a dynamic problem and outputs the value, optimal action and lagrangian for each state at each timestep.
-The solver supports at most 5-dimensional state problems.
+This project has a MATLAB version and a Python version.

 ## Using the solver
 [test.m](test.m) shows the way of using the solver.
 For some specific dynamic problems, the user needs to change the state description, lagrangian description and system description.